lambda-client/ExamplePlugin/README.md

 2. Let the IDE collect dependencies and index the code.
 3. Goto `File > Project Structure... > SDKs` and make sure an SDK for Java 8 is installed and selected, if not download it [here](https://adoptopenjdk.net/index.html?variant=openjdk8&jvmVariant=hotspot)
-4. Run the `genIntellijRuns` Gradle task, or run `./gradlew genIntellijRuns`
+4. Run the `genIntellijRuns` Gradle task in IntelliJ, or run `./gradlew genIntellijRuns` in the console.

 ### Configure Gradle